A customer reflects on using Q-global Digital Stimulus Books and Manuals:

 - The legal requirements of any use of published test content in a telepractice context

 A five-theme framework (Eichstadt, Castilleja, Jakubowitz, & Wallace, 2013) for addressing issues of assessment in telepractice may be helpful in identifying key areas of focus or concern for each assessment.
 The five themes are:

 - Audio/Visual Environment (e.g., sound quality, video quality, background distractions)

 - Examiner Factors (e.g., technological competence, familiarity with the test)

 - Examinee Factors (e.g., behavior, fatigue level, comfort with technology)

 - Test/Test Materials (e.g., type of task to be administered, format of stimulus, ease of use)

 - Other/Miscellaneous (e.g., purpose of the administration, nature of clinical relationship)

 Please note that any change in the currently published formats of any test requires prior permission from Pearson before you begin to manipulate any copyrighted material.
 See the Legal Policies on our website for additional detail.

 Pearson Clinical Assessment has a growing number of products that may be appropriately used for telepractice under certain conditions.
 Please keep in mind that local laws and regulations apply and must be considered first in each case.
 Any specific guidance available for a given test can be found on the individual product pages on this website.
-If you don't see information on a particular product, please contact us at email@example.com.
+If you don't see information on a particular product, please contact us online for assistance.